 What We Found

-As part of this study, the IEC team analysed 23 free trade agreements on the basis of their coverage of trade and sustainable provisions.
-The key dimensions considered include the environment, labour rights, SMEs, transparency, development cooperation, gender, health, anti-corruption, and responsible business practices.
+As part of this study, the IEC team analysed 23 free trade agreements (FTA) based on their coverage of trade and sustainable provisions.
+The key dimensions considered include the environment, labour rights, Small and medium-sized enterprises (SMEs), transparency, development cooperation, gender, health, anti-corruption, and responsible business practices.
 Each FTA was scanned to assess the chapters pertaining to sustainability and any general references made in other chapters such as the preamble.

 Our Strategy and Impact

-Taking into consideration the current efforts by the Commonwealth Member States, we made a series of practical recommendations for countries to use trade and trade practices for the achievement of sustainable development, including through the negotiation of trade agreements.
+Taking into consideration the current efforts by the Commonwealth Member States, our Team made a series of practical recommendations for countries to use trade and trade practices for the achievement of sustainable development, including through the negotiation of trade agreements.

 Another approach that can be undertaken in FTAs is positive discrimination i.e. preferential market access granted on the basis of trading partners complying with standards and norms that promote and ensure sustainability.
 This is an approach that has been put into practice by the European Union.